Skip to Content

 • Promote and encourage beautification, cleanliness and naturalization

-• Create places for community to gather (bumping places)
+• Create places for community to gather (gathering places)

 Funding will not support:

-• Festivals, events or Love My Neighbourhood program.
+• Festivals, events or a Love My Neighbourhood program.
 Visit the Community Support page for more information

 • Staffing Costs.
 Note: Funds can be used to support funding professional services or professional consultation services when the volunteer group does not have expertise necessary to support the project